-Systematic reviews and meta-analyses of randomized controlled trials (RCTs) — considered the strongest type of evidence — haven’t found that sodium restriction reduces heart disease risk in healthy people with normal blood pressure.7 Observational studies, a lower level of evidence, show no evidence that higher sodium intake increases the risk of future cardiovascular disease in those currently without the disease.8
+Systematic reviews and meta-analyses of randomized controlled trials (RCTs) — considered the strongest type of evidence — have found variable results.
+Many haven’t found that sodium restriction reduces heart disease risk in healthy people with normal blood pressure.10

-In earlier analyses by the same researchers consuming between 3 and 6 grams of sodium daily was linked to the lowest risk of heart disease and early death.11
+In earlier analyses by the same researchers consuming between 3 and 6 grams of sodium daily was linked to the lowest risk of heart disease and early death.16

 While observational data like this cannot prove that sodium intake is either a risk factor or a protective factor for heart disease it does suggest that diets with 3 to 6 gram of salt a day could be part of a healthy lifestyle.
 For more discussion about this, listen to cardiologist Dr. Bret Scher discuss the PURE study findings with its principal investigator Professor Andrew Mente.

-Other experts have suggested that blanket low-sodium recommendations may have unintended health consequences in many people.12This includes increased insulin resistance, which has been shown in several salt restriction trials in healthy adults.13 As discussed previously, sodium restriction signals the adrenal glands to release aldosterone, prompting the kidneys to hold on to sodium.
-Researchers have suggested that these higher aldosterone levels coupled with release of the stress hormone noradrenaline may be responsible for decreased insulin sensitivity in people who follow low-salt diets.14
+Other experts have suggested that blanket low-sodium recommendations may have unintended health consequences in many people.17This includes increased insulin resistance, which has been shown in several salt restriction trials in healthy adults.18 As discussed previously, sodium restriction signals the adrenal glands to release aldosterone, prompting the kidneys to hold on to sodium.
+Researchers have suggested that these higher aldosterone levels coupled with release of the stress hormone noradrenaline may be responsible for decreased insulin sensitivity in people who follow low-salt diets.19

 5. People on keto or low-carb diets may need additional salt